IAH NSW Meeting 9 April 2019: Brendan Dimech and Dr Andrew Frost (Bureau of Meteorology)

 Groundwater Regulation and Mining in Victoria

 Once a mineral resource has been identified considerations turn to technical constraints, economic feasibility and environmental and regulatory approvals to advance the project.
-Extractive industries often encounter groundwater as one of the significant issues that need to be addressed due to technical, environmental and regulatory reasons.
-Over the last 10 years there has been a […]
+Extractive industries often encounter groundwater as one […]

 Read More… from Groundwater Regulation and Mining in Victoria